kozikow/mouseless/README.md

 * Use "1p website" to launch any website and logging through 1password
 * "> command" to run command in terminal
 * For really frequently visited websites I have a "blank" search engine, which serves as bookmark.
-On example I just type "pulls" to open list of pull requests
+For example I just type "pulls" to open list of pull requests
 * built in calculator
 * Control Spotify, Evernote, add remember the milk tasks, post to twitter, kill top processes, translate, change units, change currencies